-- 5.6.1 For new-build homes, the building warranty will cover the cost of structural repairs (typically for the first 10 or 12 years).
+5.6.1 For new-build homes, the building warranty will cover the cost of structural repairs (typically for the first 10 or 12 years).
 You'll need to check with the landlord who the building warranty provider is.
-You are also likely to benefit from a defects liability period (see 5.6.5 below). - 5.6.2 For flats, the building owner (typically the landlord) will arrange external and structural repairs required.
-The cost will be divided between you and the other flat owners in the building if the reserve fund does not cover the cost.
-Check with your legal adviser to confirm what is in your lease.
+You are also likely to benefit from a defects liability period (see 5.6.5 below).

-- 5.6.3 If you buy a home through a shared ownership resale, any remaining period on the building warranty will transfer to you. - 5.6.4 The service charge covers the items described in the 'Summary of costs' document.
-The landlord can use the service charge to pay for external and structural repairs unless they are covered by the repairs reserve fund.
+- 5.6.2 For flats, outside of the initial repair period (see section 5.8), the building owner (typically the landlord) will arrange external and structural repairs required.
+The cost will be divided between you and the other flat owners in the building, if the reserve fund does not cover the cost.
+Check with your legal adviser to confirm what is in your lease. - 5.6.3 If you buy a home through a shared ownership resale, any remaining period on the building warranty will transfer to you. - 5.6.4 The service charge covers the items described in the 'Summary of costs' document.
+During the initial repair period, the landlord cannot use the service charge to pay for external and structural repairs.
+After the initial repair period, the landlord will use the service charge to pay for the costs, unless they are covered by the repairs reserve fund.